ConfederacyOfGaia/Gaia/players-guide.md

 - **Durable** grants advantage on death saving throws in addition to the other benefits.
 - **Elemental Adept:** The first bullet point becomes: *When you roll damage for a spell you cast that deals damage of the chosen type, you may reroll any 1 and use that result instead.
 You may reroll a number of dice up to your spellcasting modifier.*
 - **Grappler:** Increase your Strength score by 1, to a maximum of 20, in addition to the other benefits.
 - **Healer:** In addition to the other benefits, increase your Wisdom score by 1, to a maximum of 20, and gain advantage on Wisdom (Medicine) checks.
+When you use a healer's kit to restore hit points, you can you choose to also remove the poisoned condition.
 - **Keen Mind:** You have advantage on Intelligence checks, in addition to the other benefits.
 - **Martial Adept** provides 2 superiority dice, instead of 1.
 If you already have superiority dice, you gain 2 more, and the bonus dice are the same shape as the ones you already have.
 - **Skilled:** Increase any one ability score of your choice by 1, to a maximum of 20, in addition to the other benefits.
 The ability score you increase must be related to one of the skills you choose.